stereobooster/stereobooster.github.io/_posts/2017-08-23-banana-quote.md

 >
 > &mdash; Carl Hewitt (et al.) author of Actor model.
 Source: [A Universal Modular ACTOR Formalism for Artificial Intelligence](http://worrydream.com/refs/Hewitt-ActorModel.pdf)

-Actor model is one of the basic ideas behind Erlang [citation required].
+The actor model is one of the basic ideas behind Erlang [citation required].
 SmallTalk is first OOP language, (or second if you count Simula).
 Alan Kay coined term OOP.
-I saw paper where Carl Hewitt explicitly stated that Actor model was inspired by SmallTalk, but I can not find it at the moment.
+I saw a paper where Carl Hewitt explicitly stated that Actor model was inspired by SmallTalk, but I can not find it at the moment.

 See also:
 - [The Early History of Smalltalk, Alan C. Kay](http://worrydream.com/EarlyHistoryOfSmalltalk/)